ravaioli/solarpunk-mandala/framework/arena/game-a-hierarchy.md

     *   This axis represents the **evolution of offshore finance**: from pure secrecy to **legitimized opacity**.
 It combines Cayman's frictionless financial engineering with Dubai's geopolitical stability.

 ## 4. Strategic Implications & Leverage Points for Game B
-*   **Target Cognitive Infrastructure:** Expose funding links and conflicts of interest in think tanks to break the "inevitability" frame of Game A. Build parallel, transparent epistemic communities.
+- **Target Cognitive Infrastructure**: Expose funding links and conflicts of interest in think tanks to break the "inevitability" frame of Game A. Build parallel, transparent epistemic communities.
-*   **Exploit Cohort Fractures:** Amplify tensions between extractive and "conscious" capital, or between old and new offshore models, to destabilize unified fronts.
+- **Exploit Cohort Fractures**: Amplify tensions between extractive and "conscious" capital, or between old and new offshore models, to destabilize unified fronts.
-*   **Disrupt Critical Rhizomatic Connections:** Advocate for strong "cooling-off" periods to sever the revolving door.
+- **Disrupt Critical Rhizomatic Connections**: Advocate for strong "cooling-off" periods to sever the revolving door.
 Support global asset registries and beneficial ownership transparency to disrupt offshore secrecy.
-*   **Build Resilient Parallel Networks:** Develop community-owned energy, cooperative finance, and open-source media to create functional Game B alternatives that can bypass captured Game A nodes.
+- **Build Resilient Parallel Networks**: Develop community-owned energy, cooperative finance, and open-source media to create functional Game B alternatives that can bypass captured Game A nodes.
+- **Address the Pillars Directly**:
+    - **Against Military Supremacy**: Build non-coercive security and mutual defense networks that do not rely on state monopoly on violence.
+    - **Against Science as Religion**: Reclaim science as open, critical inquiry; demystify expertise; build citizen science and participatory research.
+    - **Against Dollar Hegemony**: Develop local currencies, time banking, and cooperative finance that decouple well-being from dollar accumulation.

 ## 5. Visual Synthesis: System Diagrams